jmariscal-harana/yamnet_planes/README.md

 ## Training
-If you want to improve the model...
+If you want to improve the model, try `yamnet_planes_train.ipynb` with your own data ...

 ## Performance
-...
+TBC ...

 ## Contact information